mayankagrawal809/stockify/README.md

 13. After that change code in `fetchStockUpdate.js` which is in the backend folder to `const USE_FAKE_WEBSOCKET = false`. around line number 6

 14. Check the stock prices in the frontend.
-If US Stock market is closed then you will have to see the crypto prices only.
+It should refelect the changes automatically since we are using nodemon.
+Please note: If US Stock market is closed then you will have to see the crypto prices only.

 15. If its not working then, Restart both the backend and frontend server